-We also had a cooking class at our guesthouse – because it was a public holiday the owner and her family were having a traditional Thai BBQ and they invited us to help prepare some food in the morning and then join them to eat in the evening.
+We also had a cooking class at our guesthouse.
+Because it was a public holiday the owner and her family were having a traditional Thai BBQ.
+They invited us to help prepare some food in the morning and then join them to eat in the evening.
 We made vegetable spring rolls, slicing up carrots and cabbage before stir frying them with glass noodles and rolling them up tightly in ready-made wrappers and deep-frying them.
-Though the rolling was kind of fiddly and some of the spring rolls ended up a little fatter than others, it was fun and I found the process kind of therapeutic even.
+The rolling was kind of fiddly and some of the spring rolls ended up a little fatter than others!
+But it was fun and I found the process kind of therapeutic even.
 Eating our own creations dunked in plum sauce was delicious!
-We were also shown how to make mango sticky rice and learned how they make different colourings for the rice.
+They showed us how to make mango sticky rice and we learned how different colourings for the rice are made.
 At the end of the session we were pretty proud of our handiwork!

 More of our Top Tips for Chiang Mai

-- There are so many vegetarian/vegan restaurants in Chiang Mai that you are spoilt for choice!
+- Chiang Mai is full of vegetarian/vegan restaurants, so you are spoilt for choice!
 We loved Miranda’s Cafe for great coffee and cake, Blue Diamond for Thai food (and also cake) and Vegan Heaven for their burgers.